jigaryadav/react-native-check-notification-enable/readme.md

 ## react-native-check-notification-enable
-Check if notifications are enabled for a React ative device running on Android.
+Check if notifications are enabled for a React Native app running on Android.

 | Version | React Native Support | Android Support | iOS Support |
 |---|---|---|---|